OpenCTI-Platform/opencti/docs/docs/usage/import-automated.md

 ## Native automated import

 In OpenCTI, the "Data > Ingestion" section provides users with built-in functions for automated data import.
 These functions are designed for specific purposes and can be configured to seamlessly ingest data into the platform.
-Here, we'll explore the configuration process for the three built-in functions: Live Streams, TAXII Feeds, and RSS Feeds.
+Here, we'll explore the configuration process for the four built-in functions: Live Streams, TAXII Feeds, RSS Feeds, and CSV Feeds.

 ### Live streams